anionDev/ScriptCollection/ReadMe.md

 ### Coding style

 In this repository [pylint](https://pylint.org/) will be used to report linting-issues.
-If you change code in this repository consider executing `find . -type f -name "*.py" | xargs pylint` before creating a pull-request.
+If you change code in this repository please ensure pylint does not find any issues before creating a pull-request.

 ## Runtime-Dependencies

-The usual Python-dependencies will be installed automagically by pip.
+The usual Python-dependencies will be installed automagically by `pip`.

 For functions to to read or change the permissions or the owner of a file the ScriptCollection relies on the functionality of the following tools: